solui/solui/packages/cli/contracts/ERC20/README.md

-These contracts are from https://github.com/OpenZeppelin/openzeppelin-contracts
+These contracts are based on ones from https://github.com/OpenZeppelin/openzeppelin-contracts